High noon as Met Office issues new weather alert for Saturday and Sunday

 Heavy rains in September are common on the island and there is even a name for them, the Cold Drop or Gota Fria.
-In previous years heavy rains in September and October have claimed the lives of a number of people and caused much damage.
-In 2018 ten people were killed during flash flooding in San Lorenzo and in Arta.
+On occasions there have been fatalities.
+In 2018 thirteen people were killed during flash flooding in Sant Llorenç and Arta.
 Among them were a British couple on holiday.
 Their taxi was swept away in S'Illot.
 The British couple were named as Anthony Green and his wife Delia, both in their 70s.
 They are believed to have died when their taxi was swept away.
 The cab driver also died.

 The rain will be a welcome sight for some people after a summer of extreme temperatures and hot weather.